dkosmari/libfxd/doc/design.md

 Intermediate Precision
 ----------------------

-No attempt is made to use more bits during computations.
+No attempt is made to preserve extra bits, even though the internal computation might require more bits.
 This makes operations more predictable.
 When appropriate, we can manually change the fixed-point type to a wider one:

 ~~~{.cpp}
 using F = fxd::fixed<16, 16>;